-B. Director of Community Standards
+B. Assistant Dean of Student Life/Director of Community Standards

 The Director of Community Standards serves as a designee of the Dean of Students and is responsible for the implementation and coordination of the Student Code of Conduct and Process.
 Authority is extended to the Appeals Process.